Our school is a place of words, spoken, written and read

 For more guidance on reading at home please take a look at these documents below.
 If you require any information or guidance, please contact Ms Evans as above.

-Reading is one of the best ways to improve literacy, and we encourage our students to pick up a book or two from our brand-new school library.
+Reading is one of the best ways to improve literacy, and we encourage our students to pick up a book or two from our school library.